How to handle my grief allows my space to enjoy my memories again.

 In the last aisle, a song broke through my attention.
 “Love is like a butterfly,” played throughout the store.
 Suddenly, I was three years old, climbing into my parents’ bed to watch “Dolly” perform.
 My parents adored Dolly.
 Her music was the soundtrack to many family trips.

 “Love is like a butterfly” always makes me smile and sing.
 But this time, the song connected directly to the melancholy swirling inside.
 A lump of sadness filled my throat, and tears might fall.
-This grocery store was certainly not the place to deal with these big feelings.
-I quickly made my way to the front, checking out my items swiftly.
+This grocery store is certainly not the place to deal with these big feelings.
+I quickly made my way to the front, checking out my items in haste.

 I sat in the car, allowing myself to feel all the feelings.
 The deaths of my parents kept surfacing.
 After a decade-long battle with oral cancer, my father passed away.
 My mother died of COVID-19 during the global pandemic.
 I lost both parents before I turned fifty.